Home Tech What is VRM and How Does VRM Work: The Definitive Guide

 You might be wondering how does the VRM work?
 The VRM comprises MOSFET, Choke, Capacitor, and PWM controller.
 All of the three-component play a major role in the working of VRM.

 The choke is a coil that acts as a mini battery.
-Choke is an inductor, as we know that an inductor is an electronic component and is passive in nature.
+Choke is an inductor, as we know that an inductor is an electronic component and is passive.
 It allows the user to store electrical energy in a magnetic form.

 MOSFET or Metal Oxide Semiconductor Field Effective Transistor is as the name suggests a field effect transistor.
 A transistor is a device that controls the flow of current.

 And in this case, MOSFET cuts the power of the choke after a certain required limit.
-MOSFET is well known for its efficiency which makes it an ideal candidate for high power loads.
+MOSFET is well known for its efficiency, making it an ideal candidate for high power loads.

 A Capacitor is a device that ensures that the resulting current is free of any spikes.
 To ensure the purest result possible.